English | Site Directory

 Overview

+This document uses the term data table to refer to the result set of a query.
 A data table is composed of rows and columns.
-Each column has the following properties:
+Each column in a data table has the following properties:

 • Label.
 A string that is typically displayed to end users.
 For example as a legend within a pie chart, or a column header in a table.

-Table used in Examples:
+Table used in all examples:

 Throughout this section, all examples of queries refer to the following table.
 The column headers are the column identifiers.